Ketamine Uses

 Ketamine nasal sprays have become widely used due to their positive results in providing depression relief.

-Two options are available for nasal spray: traditionally prescribed or compounded nasal sprays.
+There are two nasal spray options: traditionally prescribed or compounded nasal sprays.

 Traditionally Prescribed Esketamine Nasal Spray

 Due to its recent success, the FDA approved the first product (Spravato) using the S-enantiomer of ketamine in a nasal spray.
-This enantiomer was chosen because it has a stronger interaction with NMDA glutamate receptors.
+This enantiomer interacts more strongly with NMDA glutamate receptors.

 Spravato is designed to deliver small amounts of esketamine intranasally.
 Each spray contains 14 mg, and each device includes two sprays.

 Patients are required to take ketamine under a doctor’s supervision.
-This means taking it in a doctor’s office or a similar setting.
-This allows the doctor to observe any side effects, including shortness of breath and hallucinations.
+Patients will take it in a doctor’s office or a similar setting.
+Taking ketamine under supervision allows the doctor to observe any side effects, including shortness of breath and hallucinations.

 Patients will take 56 mg or 84 mg per application, depending on the doctor’s recommendations.

-For the first 4 weeks, ketamine is administered twice per week.
-For the next four weeks, it is administered once a week.
+For the first 4 weeks, patients administer ketamine twice per week.
+For the next four weeks, patients administer the drug once a week.
 After that, it may be issued every other week.
-This, of course, is dependent on guidance from the doctor.
+This ketamine regimen is dependent on guidance from the doctor.

 Compounded Ketamine Nasal Spray